apache/flink/docs/dev/event_timestamps_watermarks.md

 {% endhighlight %}

-As mentioned, you usually don't implement this interface yourself but use the `WatermarkStrategies` helper for using common watermark strategies or to bundle together a custom `TimestampAssigner` with a `WatermarkGenerator`.
+As mentioned, you usually don't implement this interface yourself but use the static helper methods on `WatermarkStrategy` for common watermark strategies or to bundle together a custom `TimestampAssigner` with a `WatermarkGenerator`.
 For example, to use bounded-out-of-orderness watermarks and a lambda function as a timestamp assigner you use this:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-WatermarkStrategies
+WatermarkStrategy
         .<Tuple2<Long, String>>forBoundedOutOfOrderness(Duration.ofSeconds(20))
-        .withTimestampAssigner((event, timestamp) -> event.f0)
+        .withTimestampAssigner((event, timestamp) -> event.f0);
-        .build();
 {% endhighlight %}
 </div>
 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-WatermarkStrategies
+WatermarkStrategy
   .forBoundedOutOfOrderness[(Long, String)](Duration.ofSeconds(20))
   .withTimestampAssigner(new SerializableTimestampAssigner[(Long, String)] {
     override def extractTimestamp(element: (Long, String), recordTimestamp: Long): Long = element._1 })
-  .build()
 {% endhighlight %}

 (Using Scala Lambdas here currently doesn't work because Scala is stupid and it's hard to support this. #fus)